Fees and funding

 When starting a course you will need to sign an enrolment form that formally confirms you are liable to pay tuition fees.
 All students have to pay half of their tuition fees on their first day.

 If you are sponsored, or receive a student loan, your fees will be paid directly by your sponsorship organisation or the Student Loans Company.
 You will need to show evidence of your loan or sponsorship on enrolment.

 Overseas students usually have to pay a deposit equal to 50% of the tuition fees for the first year.
-This must be paid before starting the course, however students who need to apply for a Tier 4 visa will be required to pay this deposit before a CAS can be assigned.
+This must be paid before starting the course, however students who need to apply for a Tier 4 visa will be required to pay this deposit before a Confirmation of Acceptance for Studies (CAS) can be assigned.
 Those who win full scholarships do not pay a deposit.

 You cannot continue a course unless you have paid all the fees for the previous year and agree to pay the coming year’s fees.
 If you are sponsored or have a student loan, we will send confirmation of your re-enrolment to the Student Loans Company directly.

 If you have to pay fees it is possible to pay either in instalments, or in full.

 You can pay by:

 - bank transfer

 Paying in instalments